 Foreign currency exchange rates.
 Changes in foreign currency exchange rates will affect the U.S. dollar market value of securities denominated in such foreign currencies and any income received or expenses paid by the Fund in that foreign currency.
 This may affect the Fund's share price, income and distributions to shareholders.
-Some countries may have fixed or managed currencies that are not free-floating against the U.S. dollar.
+Some countries may have fixed or managed currencies that are not freefloating against the U.S. dollar.
 It will be more difficult for the investment manager to value securities denominated in currencies that are fixed or managed.
 Certain currencies may not be internationally traded, which could cause illiquidity with respect to the Fund's investments in that currency and any securities denominated in that currency.
 Currency markets generally are not as regulated as securities markets.
 The Fund endeavors to buy and sell foreign currencies on as favorable a basis as practicable.
-Some price spread in currency exchanges (to cover service charges) may be incurred, particularly when the Fund changes investments from one country to another or when proceeds of the sale of securities in U.S. dollars are used for the purchase of securities denominated in foreign currencies.
+Some price spread in currency exchanges (to cover service charges) may be incurred, particularly when the Fund changes investments from one country to another or when proceeds of the sale of securities denominated in foreign currencies.
 Some countries may adopt policies that would prevent the Fund from transferring cash out of the country or withhold portions of interest and dividends at the source.